Mastering positive psychology coaching can be deeply beneficial for yourself and your clients.

 Psychologists have found, repeatedly too, that a positive mindset equals happiness… and even better health.

-That’s why it’s important to bring the power of positivity to your coaching practice.
+That’s why it’s important to bring the power of positivity to your coaching business.
 First, to bring more positive thoughts and beliefs into your life as a coach.
 And then, pass on these positive influences to your coaching clients.

 What Is Positive Psychology?

 Put simply, positive psychology is a form of psychology that emphasizes the power of positive influences in a person’s life.

 It is when you truly believe that if you focus on the positives, you will create better results in your life.